Tesco to manage its 6 billion pound British pension scheme

 "We are building a high-calibre in-house team to help manage our growing scheme and reduce dependence on external providers," Lucy Neville-Rolfe, executive director of corporate and legal affairs at the British group said on Tuesday.

-The long-term investment strategy and management of the scheme's 6 billion pounds assets, covering over 170,000 employees will remain the ultimate responsibility of The Pension Trustees.
+The long-term investment strategy and management of the scheme's 6 billion pounds ($9.7 billion) assets, covering over 170,000 employees will remain the ultimate responsibility of The Pension Trustees.

-Tesco, one of only four FTSE 100 companies still offering a defined benefit scheme, is consulting on changes to its pension scheme announced in March.
+Tesco, one of only four FTSE 100 companies still offering a final salary scheme is consulting on changes to its pension scheme announced in March.

-It became one of the first major British companies to propose changing the retirement age to 67 from 65.
-It also plans to switch the way it calculates inflation on its pension assets using the consumer prices index instead of the retail prices index.

 The CPI excludes inflation measures such as house prices and, as such, could lead to a 20 percent reduction in retirement income, Hargreaves Lansdown estimated.